 It consists of the municipal council and the executive which is the mayor and deputy mayor.
 The mayor, elected by the councillors, is solely responsible for the administration.
 But he can delegate some of his functions to one or more deputies.
 In Paris there is a council for the whole city and for each arrondissement.
 The term hôtel de ville designates the building which houses la mairie.
 The terme mairie designates the communal administration since the Révolution of 1789.
 In smaller towns mairie is used for both the building and the administration.

-Who can vote ?
+Who can vote in municipal elections?

 -If you are over 18 and you are French, you can vote, provided that you are registered on the electoral list in your « commune ».

 -If you are a citizen of the European Union and that you are over 18, you can vote, provided that you are registered on the supplementary electoral list of where you live in France.

 A Parisienne goes to vote – How does it work?

 First of all you have to go to your local polling station.
 Since elections generally take place over a one- or two-day span on a periodic basis, polling places are usually located in facilities used for other purposes, such as schools, churches, sports hall.
 For me it has always been in my old school which is quite a funny experience to go back there.
 No more lessons, now it’s time to get serious and vote!
 When you arrive you have to show your ID card and electoral card so they can give you the precious envelope and check that you are at the right polling place.
 You can find ballot slips for each candidate on the main table and you can pick all of them if you want to make sure no one can see who you are going to vote for.
 Some people just take one and then it’s pretty obvious who they are voting for!
 Then you go to the voting booth so you have privacy when you put